Link to first list: 10 movies you’ve never seen, but should

 IMDb: The Nasty Girl

 This movie mixes extreme sweetness and tenderness with a dark edge.
-Think Amelie meets Eating Raoul.
+Think Amelie (by the same director) meets Eating Raoul.
 The visual inventiveness will delight you.
-Check out a saw being played as a musical instrument.
+Check out the risque scene of the various residents of an apartment getting in synch with some squeaking bed springs.

 Got five hours to kill?
 I watched this movie many years ago at a college theater in one sitting–it’s five hours long.
 While I am not prepared to watch it again any time soon, certain scenes are still vivid in my memory: the whistling of villagers as they fight the fascists, the creepy old man in the barn, the two drunken men between the young woman who should never drink, Donald Sutherland and the cat–a deeply disturbing scene.
 This epic tale of a rich man and a poor man born on the same day in 1900 traces the history of Italy in the 20th century.